wise004/Edupress/frontend/README.md

-# EduPress - Full-Stack Online Course Platform
+# EduEx.uz - Full-Stack Online Course Platform

 A comprehensive, modern online course platform with a React TypeScript frontend and Spring Boot backend.
 This project provides a complete learning management system with beautiful design, REST APIs, authentication, and all essential features for students, instructors, and administrators.